Did You Know ?

 - Gender Based Violence

-The Swaziland Ministry of Health (MOH) coordinates about 80% of Swaziland's response to HIV and AIDS.
+Eswatini Ministry of Health (MOH) coordinates about 80% of Eswatini response to HIV and AIDS.
 Ministry of Health established the Eswatini National AIDS Programme (SNAP) in 1987 to coordinate HIV Programmes in the country, to ensure that the response is efficiently and effectively managed at national, regional and facility level.
 The national program delivers the services through its several thematic areas which are HIV Prevention, HIV Care and treatment, Research and Cross Cutting Interventions.

 An HIV free generation and AIDS free population